Jerome Frescobaldi: Scottish trade to 1513

 In 1508 he sent more sticks of cloth of gold and arranged for the mending of some of the royal tapestries that had been burnt in a fire.
 The fire also damaged some of Margaret Tudor's clothes.

 Frescobaldi contributed to the cost of tackle and rigging for a ship bought in Flanders.
 Some of the "say" fabric he sent to Scotland was used by the king's tailor Thomas Edgar to make streamers or pennants for the king's ships, including the Margaret.

 In 1510 James IV wrote to the King of France, Louis XII, in Frescobaldi's favour, because rumours against him were circulating in the Papal court.

 Other Italians at the Scottish court at this time included a stone mason called Cressent and a priest and alchemist John Damian.
 James IV gave a licence to a Florentine merchant "Lactente" Altoviti to trade in Scotland in March 1513.

 In 1513, the Bishop of Caithness, who managed the royal households and fishings, sent Frescobaldi barrels of salmon which were exempted from customs duty.
+Frescobaldi is mentioned as a supplier in the royal household account book kept by the Bishop.

+Death

+After the death of Jerome Frescobaldi in 1517, in May 1518 his five sons Leonard, Francesco, Jehan, Pierre, and Philippe Frescobaldi took charge of his business in Bruges.
+The business in Antwerp collapsed in the same year.
+His sons were helped by Cardinal Campeggio and Cardinal Wolsey to refound the business as Leonard Frescobaldi and Company.